onnx/onnx/docs/Operators.md

 #### Versioning

-This operator is used if you are using version 1 of the default ONNX operator set until the next BC-breaking change to this operator; e.g., it will be used if your protobuf has:
+This operator is used if you are using version 7 of the default ONNX operator set until the next BC-breaking change to this operator; e.g., it will be used if your protobuf has:

 ~~~~
 opset_import {
-  version = 1
+  version = 7
 }
 ~~~~

+Other versions of this operator: <a href="Changelog.md#Sum-1">Sum-1</a>

 #### Inputs (1 - &#8734;)